Strawberry Festival!

 Ben Kepler will demonstrate and teach about American folk instruments such as the acoustic guitar, banjo, mandolin, fiddle, bass, and resonator guitar.

-Try your hand at Chinese paper cutting with Shayne Huang, turning plain sheets into beautiful works of art.
+Try your hand at Chinese paper cutting with Shanye Huang, turning plain sheets into beautiful works of art.
 Participants will learn basic techniques of this traditional art form.

 Roxanne Yamashita will teach the Japanese craft of origami where participants can make a number of things, including a strawberry!
 She will also be teaching the Japanese game of "yo-yo tsuri" or "yo-yo fishing.”